“Dry Needling” – What it is and How it’s Set to Expand at Brooks

 An obvious question about dry needling is its comparison to acupuncture.
 While both disciplines use the same type of filiform needle (solid, sterile and single use), the similarities end there.
 “It’s incredibly different from acupuncture,” said Dr. Bruck.
 “With dry needling, based on Western medicine, you’re going into a specific part in the muscle that’s dysfunctional.
 Whereas with acupuncture, based on Eastern medicine, there’s different points and meridians throughout your body that you’re trying to use the needle superficially, not intramuscularly, more skin level, to help assist with the flow of energy, or ‘chi.’”

 Currently, the American Physical Therapy Association (APTA) does not regulate training for dry needling; training and continued competency are handled by each state, e.g., the Florida Board of Physical Therapy.
-You’ll note in Dr. Bruck’s credentials is “CMTPT” – certified myofascial trigger-point therapist. (“Myofascial” is the dense tissue which surrounds, covers and separates all muscles and bones.)
+Dr. Bruck’s credential is “CMTPT” – certified myofascial trigger-point therapist, “Myofascial” is the dense tissue which surrounds, covers and separates all muscles and bones.
 CMTPTs are thoroughly trained in dry needling and acquire a very extensive knowledge of anatomy and physiology.
-In Dr. Bruck’s case, this also means she has met all the Florida Board requirements.
-Right now, there are only a handful of therapists at Brook who have met the state requirements.

 Translate »